 Benefits: Relax and let yourself become calm and together.
 Feel that you are going to achieve God’s Light in you.
 Totally remove any difference between yourself and God.

-Bring your elbows parallell to the shoulders as possible and what feels comfortable for you.
+Bring your elbows parallel to the shoulders as possible and what feels comfortable for you.
 Lift the chest and the heart-center to correct your spine and neck.
 Be straight and breathe long and gentle breaths.

 Breathe: Long and gently in this position.